gerassimos/dgs19/docs/D_S10_L02_Docker_Compose_Basic_Commands.md

 ---

 ## Docker Compose vs other CM tools
- - We can see how `Docker Compose` can replace more complicated CM tools such as **Vagrant** and others
- - Avoid the complexity of managing a virtual machine environment with multiple VMs
  - With `Docker Compose` we have easier way to setup the development environment.
 The steps required to setup the development environment could be:
     1. Checkout the code `git clone <repo>`
     2. Use the `docker-compose up` to start all services required for the development